direktiv/direktiv.github.io/docs/walkthrough/isolates-intro.md

       url: "https://jsonplaceholder.typicode.com/todos/1"
 ```

 Like all other states, the Action State requires an `id` and `type` field identifying it as such.
-But the great thing about the Action State is its ability to run user-made logic in the form of "Isolates".
+But the great thing about the Action State is its ability to run user-made logic in the form of "Functions".

 The `function` field must reference one of the `functions` defined in the workflow definition.
 In this example we're using `vorteil/request`, which is a simple container that performs a HTTP request and returns the results.
-We use a `jq` command specified in the `input` field to generate the input for the Isolate.
+We use a `jq` command specified in the `input` field to generate the input for the Function.

-Once the Isolate has completed its task in the Action State the results are stored in the instance data under the `"return"` field.
+Once the Function has completed its task in the Action State the results are stored in the instance data under the `"return"` field.